xorbitsai/inference/doc/source/examples/index.rst

 Third-Party Library Integrations
 ================================

-Xinference is designed to seamlessly integrate and deploy open-source AI models, so we want to incorporate support for mainstream toolkits in the AI landscape.
+Xinference is designed to seamlessly integrate and deploy open-sourced AI models, so we want to incorporate support for mainstream toolkits in the AI landscape.
 Xinference can be used with the following third-party libraries:

 * LangChain `Text Embedding Models <https://python.langchain.com/docs/integrations/text_embedding/xinference>`_ and `LLMs <https://python.langchain.com/docs/integrations/llms/xinference>`_